-such company is involved in the production, selling and/or distribution of (parts for) controversial weapons; AND where such involvement concerns the core weapon system, or components/services of the core weapon system that are tailor-made and essential for the lethal use of the weapon.
+- such company is involved in the production, selling and/or distribution of (parts for) controversial weapons; AND - where such involvement concerns the core weapon system, or components/services of the core weapon system that are tailor-made and essential for the lethal use of the weapon.

-V. Implementation Approach
+Implementation Approach

-Rothesay screens any new investments at point of trade, using a third-party service provider to support exclusions in line with our exclusion criteria, as well as wider screens including human global compact violations or watch-listing.
+Rothesay screens any new investments at point of trade, using a third-party service provider to support exclusions in line with our exclusion criteria, as well as wider screens including human global compact violations.
 This includes any assets we may receive as part of a pension risk transfer transaction.

-In addition, the portfolio is screened quarterly to capture evolving risks including active controversies which may not been identified as part of the business-as-usual issuer performance monitoring.
+In addition, the portfolio is screened at least quarterly to capture evolving risks including active controversies which may not been identified as part of the business-as-usual issuer performance monitoring.
 Outcomes from the screen are included as standard reports to the Board Risk Committee.
-Investments with material sustainability concerns will be added to our internal watch list and monitored closely.
-We are reliant on third party suppliers to support our screening and maintain best endeavours to invest in line with our stated exclusions and investment objectives based on the information available to us.
+Investments with material sustainability concerns are added to our internal watch list.
+We are reliant on third party suppliers and maintain best endeavours to invest in line with our stated exclusions and investment objectives based on the information available to us.

 If we identify investments which breach our exclusion policies, we will endeavour to exit the investment within 90 days, where this is possible.
-Certain circumstances may prevent this occurring, for example for highly illiquid positions, or where investments appear on our internal restricted lists.
-In addition, where we hold sovereign investments for hedging and liquidity risk management purposes, we may be unable to exit the position.

-Where such an occasion materialises, we will document barrier to exit, include in our engagement process if appropriate and continue to closely monitor the position and potential for divestment.
+Certain circumstances may prevent this occurring, for example for highly illiquid positions, for investments which appear on our internal restricted lists or where we hold sovereign investments for hedging and liquidity risk management purposes.
+Where such an occasion materialises, we document the barrier to exit, include in our engagement process if appropriate and continue to closely monitor the position and potential for divestment.

-VI.
-Engagement
+V. Engagement & Escalation

-As part of our mission to provide security to our policyholders, engagement with issuers to encourage more sustainable practices that yield long-term financial returns is an important aspect of our approach to sustainability risk management.
-We are dedicated to delivering positive outcomes for all our stakeholders and given the long-term nature of our business, we utilise engagement to ensure we maintain an appropriate understanding of risks to which our borrowers are exposed.
+We are dedicated to delivering positive outcomes for all our stakeholders and given the long-term nature of our business, we utilise engagement to ensure we maintain an appropriate understanding of risks to which our investments are exposed.